GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
+> ### The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
 >
-> ~ *Maurice Wilkes*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts